5 min to read

 Step 5: Transform this Number into a Digital Marketing Strategy

-Keep in mind that this calculator is designed for an average yearly budget, and in reality most companies do not have a steady revenue stream throughout the year.
+Keep in mind that this digital marketing budget calculator is designed for an average yearly suggested budget, and in reality most companies do not have a steady revenue stream throughout the year.
 If your business is seasonal, try breaking down this number into quarters, or even months, and add more weight to the times of year that drive the most return.